ucbi/uniform/guides/howtos/Building Files from EEx Templates.md

 ```

 The path "prefix", `lib/eject/templates`, must match the `templates` directory
-specified with `use Eject.Plan` above.
+specified with `use Eject.Blueprint` above.

 > #### Don't forget the .eex suffix {: .tip}
 >